WorldWindEarth/WorldWindEarth.github.io/README.md

 # About
-_WorldWind.Earth and the Explorer are personal projects of [Bruce Schubert](https://github.com/emxsys).
+_WorldWind.Earth, WorldWindJS and the Explorer are personal projects of [Bruce Schubert](https://github.com/emxsys).
 I am a software engineer on the [NASA WorldWind](https://worldwind.arc.nasa.gov) team, but these projects are built and maintained in my spare time._